QubesOS/qubes-doc/services/mgmt1.md

 ## Returned messages

-First two bytes of a message is a message type.
-This is 16 bit little endian integer.
+First byte of a message is a message type.
+This is 8 bit non-zero integer.
 Values start at 0x30 (48, `'0'`, zero digit in ASCII) for readability in hexdump.
+Next byte must be 0x00 (a separator).

 This alternatively can be thought of as zero-terminated string containing single ASCII digit.